-Given the benefits Microbiomes have to offer, consumers need beauty brands with adequate research to support their probiotic claims.
+Given the benefits Microbiomes has to offer, consumers need beauty brands with adequate research to support their probiotic claims.
 There’s also a push for “pre” and “post” biotics – to cater to the existing and introduced skin microbiome.

-Blue-light is a concern, as people spend over six hours a day in front of tech screens.
+Blue light is a concern, as people spend over six hours a day in front of tech screens.

 As Shari Marchbein, a board-certified dermatologist points out:

 “[when] blue light penetrates the skin, reactive oxygen species are generated, which leads to DNA damage, thereby causing… hyperpigmentation.”

 This solitary, tech screen-filled existence has spurred innovation in blue-light protection skincare space.
 According to NPD, sales of HEV-blocking skincare products have skyrocketed by 170% between January and June 2021.

 With virtual life still ongoing and more negative effects of blue light coming to light, we can expect this trend to continue.